5 Reasons Why I blog in Filipino

 Chacha Cañete at Johnson’s Baby Powder Playtime Factory

-Because Blogging in Filipino is niche blogging too
+3) Because blogging in Filipino is niche blogging, too

 I have two inspirations behind this post.
 These two were the latest persons who asked me the same question in my title, and also inquired about my experiences.
-Gusto rin nila malaman kung kumikita ako sa ganito.
-Bahala kayo mag-isip hehehe.
+Gusto nila malaman kung kumikita ako sa ganito.
+Bahala kayo mag-isip, hehehe.

 One of them shared that he’s searching bloggers who write in Filipino, at nakita n’ya ako na isa o tanging may ganitong klaseng site.
-That’s the point already, madali n’ya ako nakita because I’m part of the unique / few online creators who blog in Filipino.
-Pinoy readers is my niche market, which I only realized not long time ago.
+That’s the point already, madali n’ya ako nakita because I’m one of the unique / online creators who blog in Filipino.
+Pinoy readers are my niche market, which I only realized not long time ago.

 ‘Yong ibinahagi ng Peso Sense ang post ko na ‘di ko alam.

-I’m okay if in case they’re not convinced sa aking reasons.
+I’m okay if my reasons do not convince them.
 Ako naman ay tinanong lang at sumagot, hindi ko nilalako na mag-blog ang sinuman sa Filipino.
-From time to time, I also blog in English for some good reasons and I also encountered visitors who commented why my particular posts are not written in English.
-The answer hindi s’ya belong sa main target readers ko– Filipinos all over the world.
-However, I can translate naman in my excellent distinct barubal English .
+From time to time, I also blog in English for some good reasons.
+I encountered visitors who commented on why my particular posts were not written in English—the answer hindi s’ya belong as aking main target readers– Filipinos worldwide.
+However, I can translate my Filipino articles in English (and today there are free online translators and AI tools to use).

-There many blogs / sites out there that already informative and entertaining.
-Practically, mahirap ng maki-share sa readers nila so I am serving those who prefer to read Filipino contents.
-Iba rin ang saya if you get to know Filipinos from different places/ countries and interests.
+Additionally, there are many blogs/sites out there that are already informative and entertaining.
+Practically, mahirap ng maki-share sa readers nila so I am serving those who prefer to read Filipino content.
+Iba rin ang saya, if you get to know Filipinos from different places/ countries who have different interests,

 The following sample of posts/comments serve as inspirations and proof that I am serving my niche market:

 Mayroon akong regular readers na nasundan ang journey ko sa blogging.
-Kapag sila ang nagko-comment medyo conscious ako because I know that they’re all very good in English- tipong Grammar Nazi level.
+Kapag sila ang nagko-comment medyo conscious ako because I know that they’re all very good in English—Grammar Nazi level.
 Pero conscious lang ako if my post is in English.
-So why I have to experience that misery?
+So why do I have to experience that misery?

 Then, may time pa nga na nag-comment ang isa sa kanila na “prolific blogger” daw ako because I post often (hindi na masyado ngayon).
 Possibly, my secrets in being quick to post or prolific blogger are